VenalityXT/Basic-Routed-VLAN-Lab-in-Cisco-Packet-Tracer/README.md

 Creates VLAN entries in the switch’s VLAN database.

 **`switchport mode access`**
-Configures the port as an access port—untagged traffic only.
+Configures the port as an access port-untagged traffic only.

 **`switchport access vlan 10`**
 Places the PC into VLAN 10’s broadcast domain.